-Pulp & Paper Week, an industry publication, reported in March 1999 that major containerboard manufacturers had implemented price increases for kraft linerboard and corrugating medium of \$50 and \$60 per ton, respectively.
-According to Pulp & Paper Week, after giving effect to the price increase, average industry list prices in 1999 for linerboard and corrugating medium were 1% and 3%, respectively, lower than the list prices in March 1998.
-Both integrated and independent box producers announced price increases for corrugated products of 10% to 13% in February 1999.
+Pulp & Paper Week, an industry publication, reported in its July 1999 update that major containerboard producers had implemented average price increases for kraft linerboard and corrugating medium of \$38 and \$50 per ton, respectively.
+According to Pulp & Paper Week, after giving effect to the price increases, average prices in July 1999 for linerboard and corrugating medium were 13% and 25% higher, respectively, than July 1998 prices.
+Pulp & Paper Week also reported in its July 1999 update that almost all integrated and independent box converters have announced price increases for corrugated products of 10% to 13% beginning in August 1999.